A Web-enabled Community of Practice for Grantsmanship and Research management in OAU

 Grantsmanship remains a veritable source of “all round” funding for R&D and scholarship.
 This vast resource is sparsely tapped or harnessed for institutional development and impact.
-In the light of the ICT age, a “web-enabled CoP for grantsmanship and research management in OAU” was initiated and established in OAU.
-Details including strategic objectives, operationalization, risks and risk mitigation, sustainability are presented.
+In the light of the ICT age, a “web-enabled CoP for grantsmanship and research management in OAU” was initiated and established.
+Details including vision, mission, governance structure, operationalization, risks and risk mitigation, sustainability are presented.
 It is hoped that the new paradigm will be a game-changer for embedding a culture of grantsmanship and research management in OAU, and in HEIs in Nigeria and in Africa.

 h.
 Some References, Links and Resources

 - Licklider M (2012).
 Grant Seeking in Higher Education.
 Strategies and Tools for College Faculty.
 The University of Missouri Grant Writer Network.
 Jossey-Bass Publishers.
 312 pp

 - Jones, D. W. (2013).
 How to Start, Grow and Manage a Learning Community of Practice. © D. W. Jones Blob: http://www.mimeo.com/wp-content/uploads/2013/03/Ebook-How-to-start-grown-and-manage-a-learning-community-of-practice.pdf

 - Researcher Development Framework: https://www.vitae.ac.uk/researchers-professional-development/about-the-vitae-researcher-development-framework/rdf-images

 - PAEPARD @ http://paepard.blogspot.com/

 - Terraviva @ www.terraviva.org